chatox/networks-science-course/practicum/as01_cytoscape_movie.md

 Actor colors represent their dominant genre (the most common genre in the list of genres of the movies they appear on).
 Note that to compute actor colors you need all genres of each movie, not just their first genre.

-For sizes of actors/actresses you can use their number of likes in Facebook, or the number of movies in which they have acted.
+For sizes of actors/actresses you can use the number of movies in which they have acted, or their number of Facebook likes.

 ## Optional attributes

-You can also include edge attributes, e.g., thicker edges for links connecting actors who collaborate in many movies.
+You can also include edge attributes, e.g., darker edges for links connecting actors who collaborate in many movies.

 You can use different node shapes for different clusters obtained using clustering (using the ModuLand plug-in).